PlaidCloud/website/content/en/docs/concepts/workloads/controllers/statefulset.md

 in the same order as Pod termination (from the largest ordinal to the smallest), updating each Pod one at a time.

-The Kubernetes control plane waits until an updated Pod is Running and Ready prior to updating its predecessor.
+The PlaidCloud control plane waits until an updated Pod is Running and Ready prior to updating its predecessor.
 If you have set `.spec.minReadySeconds` (see [Minimum Ready Seconds](#minimum-ready-seconds)), the control plane additionally waits that amount of time after the Pod turns ready, before moving on.

 ### Partitioned rolling updates {#partitions}